Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Benson is a great meeting point for a myriad of Arizona activities.
 Kartchner Caverns State Park is only 15 minutes south of this small town.
 Double R Ranch is the perfect venue for a sunset ride on horseback.
 And if you’ve ever heard of “The Thing,” you’ll find this mysterious roadside attraction just 15 minutes east on I-10.
 (Spoiler alert: it’s mummified!)

-While Benson itself isn’t a terribly exciting place, it’s one of the most pleasant day trips from Tucson.
+Benson itself isn’t a terribly exciting place, but it’s one of the most pleasant day trips from Tucson.
 Enjoy a delightful lunch at Mi Casa Mexican Restaurant for the most authentic hole-in-the-wale dining experience of your life.
 Then get dessert at the Old Benson Ice Cream Shop.
 The drive back to Tucson is an easy 45 minutes.

 Eloy